zharuosi/blog/source/_posts/elision-pronunciation.md

 - anchor
 - archeology: /ɑrki'ɑlədʒi/ : the branch of anthropology that studies prehistoric people and their cultures
-- architect: **/'ɑrkɪtɛkt/** :  An architect is a person who designs buildings
+- architect: **/'ɑrkɪtɛkt/** :  an architect is a person who designs buildings
 - archive: **/'a:kaivz/** : collection of records especially about an institution (An institution is a large important organization such as a university, church, or bank.)
 - chaos
 - characteristic